zxr-creator/make_test_demo/README.md

 - Step 2: Add Compilation Rule for timetracker.o
 Since timetracker.cpp and timetracker.h are likely in the src/ directory (consistent with other source files in this Makefile), you need a rule to compile timetracker.cpp into src/timetracker.o.
 This rule should use the C++ compiler and include necessary preprocessor flags from the existing build system.

-Where to Add: After the existing object file rules, around line 1500-1600, before the make$(EXEEXT) target definition.
+Where to Add: After the existing object file rules, before the make$(EXEEXT) target definition.
 This keeps it with other compilation rules.
 What to Add:
-src/timetracker.o: src/timetracker.cpp src/timetracker.h
+src/profiler.o: src/profiler.cpp src/profiler.h
-	$(CXX) $(CXXFLAGS) $(AM_CPPFLAGS) $(CPPFLAGS) -c src/timetracker.cpp -o src/timetracker.o
+	$(CXX) $(CXXFLAGS) $(AM_CPPFLAGS) $(CPPFLAGS) -c src/profiler.cpp -o src/profiler.o

-Explanation:
-src/timetracker.o: src/timetracker.cpp src/timetracker.h specifies the target and its dependencies.
-$(CXX) uses the C++ compiler defined earlier (g++).
-$(CXXFLAGS) applies the C++ flags (-std=c++11).
-$(AM_CPPFLAGS) includes existing include paths (e.g., -Isrc -Ilib), ensuring timetracker.cpp can find headers.
-$(CPPFLAGS) allows for additional preprocessor flags if defined.
--c compiles the source file into an object file without linking.
--o src/timetracker.o specifies the output object file.
-If timetracker.cpp and timetracker.h are not in src/, adjust the paths accordingly (e.g., timetracker.o: timetracker.cpp timetracker.h if they’re in the root directory).

 - Step 3: Update the Object List
 The make executable is built from the objects listed in make_OBJECTS, which is derived from am_make_OBJECTS.
 The am__objects_1 variable contains the object files from make_SRCS, which includes most of the core source files.
-You need to add src/timetracker.o to this list.
+You need to add src/profiler.o to this list.

-Where to Find: Search for am__objects_1 = around line 500-550.
+Where to Find: Search for am__objects_1 =.

 am__objects_1 = src/ar.$(OBJEXT) src/arscan.$(OBJEXT) src/commands.$(OBJEXT) ...
 What to Modify: Append src/timetracker.o to the end of am__objects_1.
-Since $(OBJEXT) is defined as o in this Makefile, use src/timetracker.o.
+Since $(OBJEXT) is defined as o in this Makefile, use src/profiler.o.
 Modified Line (partial excerpt):

-am__objects_1 = src/ar.o src/arscan.o src/commands.o ... src/timetracker.o
+am__objects_1 = src/ar.o src/arscan.o src/commands.o ... src/profiler.$(OBJEXT)

 Explanation:
 Adding src/timetracker.o ensures it’s included in am_make_OBJECTS, which feeds into make_OBJECTS.